 \begin{remark} By the purity of the branch locus theorem, we may always assume that $Z$ cuts out the singular locus of $S$.
-Further, since $S^{\circ }$ is a $2$-dimensional KLT scheme (of characteristic $p>5$), it has finitely many singular points which all of them have finite fundamental group.
-Hence, we may find a Galois quasi-\'etale cover $S'=\Spec R' \to S$ so that every quasi-\'etale cover over the punctured spectrum of $R'$ is \'etale.
+Further, since $S^{\circ }$ is a $2$-dimensional KLT scheme (of characteristic $p>5$), it has finitely many singular points which all have finite fundamental group.
+Hence, we may find a Galois quasi-\'etale cover $S'=\Spec R' \to S$ such that every quasi-\'etale cover over the punctured spectrum of $R'$ is \'etale.
 In other words, we may also assume that $Z=\{x\}$.
-However, we do not do this in this work as we want our methods to generalize to higher dimensions. \end{remark}
+However, we do not do this here as we want our methods to generalize to higher dimensions. \end{remark}

 Just as in \cite{BhattCarvajalRojasGrafSchwedeTucker}, we obtain the following application.